Clarithromycin-Vertex, 250 mg capsules 14 pcs

 Overdose

 Symptoms.
-Large doses of clarithromycin may cause gastrointestinal symptoms.
+Taking a large dose of clarithromycin may cause gastrointestinal symptoms.

 Treatment.
-In case of overdose, the unabsorbed drug should be removed from the gastrointestinal tract (gastric lavage, administration of activated charcoal, etc.) and symptomatic therapy should be carried out.
-Hemodialysis and peritoneal dialysis have no significant effect on serum concentrations of clarithromycin, as is the case with other macrolide drugs.
+In case of overdose, the unabsorbed drug should be removed from the gastrointestinal tract (gastric lavage, taking activated charcoal, etc.) and symptomatic therapy should be carried out.
+Hemodialysis and peritoneal dialysis do not have a significant effect on the concentration of clarithromycin in serum, which is also typical for other macrolide drugs.

 ---|---|